 All participants affiliated with exhibits must register.
-Each person registered as an exhibitor must be employed by the exhibiting company or has a direct business affiliation.
+Each person registered as an exhibitor must be employed by the exhibiting company or have a direct business affiliation.
 The exhibit badge allows access to the exhibit hall only.
-If an exhibitor plans to attend any of the scientific sessions, they must register separately using the ASHI registration brochure or online at the ASHI website: 2021.ashi-hla.org.
+If an exhibitor plans to attend any of the scientific sessions, they must register separately using the ASHI registration brochure or online at the ASHI website: 2023.ashi-hla.org.

 Each exhibiting company receives one complimentary full registration per paid booth which allows access to scientific sessions and social events (excluding ticketed events) and two complimentary registrations for the exhibit hall only for the first 100 square feet of exhibit space.
 One additional complimentary registration for the exhibit hall only is available for each additional 100 square feet of exhibit space.
 Additional exhibitor badges are $75.00 per person.
 Badges will not be mailed in advance and must be picked up onsite at the exhibitor registration counter.

 Exhibitor badges must always be worn in the exhibit area.
 Representatives without a badge will not be admitted to the exhibit hall.
 Badges may not be supplemented with business cards, ribbons (other than those supplied by ASHI), or company logos.